KarimKabbara00/Network-Simulator/README.md

 # Network-Simulator
-- A simple network simulator to create network topologies, featuring devices like PCs, routers, and switches.-
+- A simple network simulator to create network topologies, featuring devices like PCs, routers, and switches.
 - Each device features a command line/interface for configuring IP addresses, VLANs, access/trunk ports, default gateways, and more.
 - Current working functionality includes ICMP pings, ARP learning process, and dynamic MAC address learning.
 - Defined PDUs for OSI layers 2, 3 and 4, including encapsulation and de-encapsulation at each layer.